tomaszkunach/ArobasesSyliusRightsManagementPlugin/README.md

 php bin/console cache:clear
 ```

-### Step 9: Define your default role (for example "administrator") and the username of the admin account that will have this role by default
+### Step 9: Define your default role (for example "administrator") and the username of the admin account which will have this role by default

 ```env